-As new resources for homeless community members become available, the County will work with housing and service providers to conduct outreach countywide, with additional outreach targeted in the Lincoln Village, Country Club, and French Camp areas.
+As new resources for homeless community members become available, the County will work with housing and service providers to conduct outreach countywide, with additional outreach targeted in the Lincoln Village, Country Club, and French Camp areas and the unincorporated area north of the City of Tracy.

-Responsible Party: Community Development, Human Services, Public Health, Veteran's Services, Department of Aging, Children's Services, Behavioral Health Services, Housing Authority, Employment Development Department Funding: State and federal funds (e.g., Emergency Shelter Grants, State Proposition 63 funds, Shelter Plus Care and Supportive Housing grants), State and

-- federal funds (e.g., Emergency Shelter Grants), local, State, federal funds, General FundTimeframe:Review funding opportunities annually and pursue funds as opportunities become available, at least three times during the planning period.
-Review - the need for additional shelter facilities every five yearsand implement opportunities to facilitate the development of shelter facilities that are identified during the consolidated plan update process.
-Collaborate with nonprofit housing providers on an ongoing basis, conducting outreach to nonprofit housing providers at least annually.

-Quantified Objective: Shelters to serve 100-752 individuals.

-PROGRAM 3-2 PUBLICIZING REASONABLE ACCOMMODATION.
+- Responsible Party: Community Development, Human Services, Public Health, Veteran's Services, Department of Aging, Children's Services, Behavioral Health Services, Housing Authority, Employment Development Department - Funding:State and federal funds (e.g., Emergency Shelter Grants, State Proposition 63 funds, Shelter Plus Care and Supportive Housing grants), State and federal funds (e.g., Emergency Shelter Grants), local, State, federal funds, General Fund - Timeframe:Review funding opportunities annually and pursue funds as opportunities become available, at least three times during the planning period.
+Review the need for additional shelter facilities every five years and implement opportunities to facilitate the development of shelter facilities that are identified during the consolidated plan update process.
+Collaborate with nonprofit housing providers on an ongoing basis, conducting outreach to nonprofit housing providers at least annually.Quantified Objective:Shelters to serve 100-752 individuals. - PROGRAM 3-2 PUBLICIZING REASONABLE ACCOMMODATION.
 The County will continue to implement State requirements (Sections 4450 to 4460 of the California Government Code and Title 24 of the California Code of Regulations) to include accessibility in housing and public facilities for persons with disabilities.
 The County will conduct outreach to housing developers to identify incentives that would assist in providing accessible housing within future developments by July 2025 and implement any feasible incentives by December 2025.
 The County shall create a public information brochure on reasonable accommodation and provide that information in the way of brochures and post on the County's website by July 2025 and update this information biannually, or as needed.
 Information will include procedures to request reasonable accommodation for persons with disabilities seeking equal access to housing under the Federal Fair Housing Act and the California Fair Employment and Housing Act.
-The County will prioritize opportunities to facilitate the development of accessible housing in higher-opportunity and higher-income areas, including the areas around Mountain House and around-Tracy-area, plus Linden, Peters, Farmington, and Dogtown, and conduct targeted outreach in Garden Acres, Morada, north of Mountain House, and the areas just west of Stockton where concentrations of residents with disabilities are highest to prevent displacement of this population.
+The County will prioritize opportunities to facilitate the development of accessible housing in areas of relatively higher-median income, resource or affluence higher-opportunity and higher income areas, including the areas around Mountain House and around Tracy area, plus Linden, Peters, Farmington, and Dogtown, and conduct targeted outreach in Garden Acres, Morada, north of Mountain House, and the areas just west of Stockton where concentrations of residents with disabilities are highest to prevent displacement of this population.